Anti Inflammatory Diet Food List (PDF)

 Anthocyanins in berries can reduce the risk of developing heart disease, promote immunity, and reduce inflammation.

-DHA and EPA lower inflammation that can result in diabetes, heart disease, metabolic syndrome, and kidney complications.
+DHA and EPA lower inflammation which can result in diabetes, heart disease, metabolic syndrome, and kidney complications.

 The human body metabolizes fatty acids into protectins and resolvins, compounds that come with anti-inflammatory effects.

-Some studies suggest that people who consume DHA and EPA supplements or salmon experienced reductions in the CRP (C-reactive protein) inflammatory marker.
+Some studies suggest that people who consume DHA and EPA supplements or salmon experience reductions in the CRP (C-reactive protein) inflammatory marker.